dinkelburg/diversdesk/diversdesk/src/content/docs/work_in_progress/FAQ.md

 :::tip[Tip!]
 If our email did end up in your spam folder, Be sure to mark us as safe sender to prevent this from happening again.
 :::

+## Q: How Can I give discount to a single Customer?